 If you're out of an herb in all forms, just use an ingredient substitution chart to look up other herbs that you can use in its place.
 It sure beats having to make a special trip to the store.

 Freezing herbs is also a good option, as it allows you to enjoy the taste of fresh herbs anytime.
 Add them to cooked dishes, and you won't even be able to tell they aren't fresh from the garden.
-Good herbs to freeze include basil and dill.
+Some herbs you can freeze include basil and dill.